How We Can Help

 The Washington, D.C.
 Superior Court is adapting the community court model for citywide application.
 The Center for Court Innovation is providing support to a planning team of officials from several government and non-profit agencies—including the District of Columbia Superior Court, the U.S. Attorney's Office, and the Pretrial Service Agency—on such topics as assessing client needs, streamlining court processes, facilitating community service in neighborhoods affected by crime, and measuring results.
 As part of the project, Center staff are conducting a number of planning workshops and holding regular conference calls with key stakeholders.
 The Center is also hosting structured site visits to New York City demonstration projects by key Washington stakeholders.

 Dan Cipullo, director of the Criminal Division of the Superior Court of the District of Columbia, discusses why and how the court expanded its community court approach from one neighborhood to cover the entire city.
 Listen to the interview or read the transcript.

 Avoiding Failures of Implementation: Lessons from Process Evaluations

-Part of a multi-faceted inquiry into failure undertaken by the Center for Court Innovation and the U.S. Department of Justice's Bureau of Justice Assistance, this paper examines failures that occur during the implementation of a new initiative, seeking to identify common sources of failure and to develop a basic list of considerations that may help practitioners avoid future pitfalls.
+Part of a multi-faceted inquiry into failure undertaken by the Center for Court Innovation and the U.S. Department of Justice's Bureau of Justice Assistance, this paper highlights lessons from process evaluations in an effort to help those implementing new initiatives avoid the mistakes of the past.